Measures against water scarcity, for flora and fauna

 Restoration actions

-The measures will improve connectivity, hydrology, water quality, biodiversity and fish production, and benefit Natura 2000 species such as salmon, stone loach and lamprey.
-They will also enhance the typical species of brook lamprey, ferret and minnow and help mitigate recurrent water scarcity.
+The measures will improve connectivity, hydrology, water quality, biodiversity and fish production, as well as benefit the Natura 2000 species salmon, byllhead and spined loach.
+They will also strengthen the stocks of the typical species lamprey, chub and minnow and help reduce the risk of drought.

 Barriers to migration